chrisjalinsky/IPFSLab/README.md

 The deploy script runs the following playbook with a psuedo-dynamic inventory:
 ```
 cd ansible
-ansible-playbook provision_ipfs.yaml -i inventory.py
+ansible-playbook deploy_environment.yaml -i inventory.py
 ```

 #### ipfs_swarm_keygen role
 Installs go library for creating a private swarm key.
 Additionally installs Nginx to expose the key.
 This should be shared more securely, but not for this lab exercise.

-Additionally, the role creates a secure nginx server for the NodeJS app.
+Additionally, the role creates a secure nginx server for the NodeJS apps.

 #### ipfs_facts role
 Creates custom ansible fact for ipfs on the remote nodes, by reading the JSON created by ipfs.
 View the fact: